baharev/sdopt-tearing/README.md

  - The procedure called *Safely removing edges* in Appendix A is implemented in `grb_simplifier.py`.

-**Input graphs:**
+**Input graphs**

 The test graphs are given in plain text files.
-The `*.edges` file gives the edge list of the graph; the `*.mfes` file gives the minimum feedback edge set; the `*.cycles` file gives the cycles that are sufficient to include in the cycle matrix in order to prove the optimality of the minimum feedback edge set; the `*.lp` encodes the corresponding integer linear program (a minimum set cover problem) in CPLEX LP file format, and the `*.mst` the optimal solution vector of this integer program.
+The `*.edges` file gives the edge list of the graph; the `*.mfes` file gives the minimum feedback edge set.
+The `*.cycles` file gives those cycles that are sufficient to include in the cycle matrix in order to prove the optimality of the minimum feedback edge set, and the `*.lp` encodes the corresponding integer linear program (a minimum set cover problem) in CPLEX LP file format.
+The `*.mst` file gives the optimal solution vector of this integer program, and can be used as a starting point as well.

-The cycles in the `*.cycles` file are given one per line, and each line gives the edge list of one cycle; for example the line `1 6 6 8 8 1` encodes the cycle of the edges `(1, 6)`, `(6, 8)`, `(8, 1)`.
+The cycles in the `*.cycles` file are given one per line, and each line gives the edge list of one cycle.
+For example the line
+`1 6 6 8 8 1` encodes the
+cycle of the edges `(1, 6)`, `(6, 8)`, `(8, 1)`.

-Since only the median execution time is necessary to draw the median execution time vs. `n` plots, it was possible to give up on certain long running computations.
+Since only the median execution time is necessary to create the median execution time vs. `n` plots, it was possible to give up on certain long running computations.
 These graphs are given in the `*_aborted.zip` files.
 They do not contain any `*.mfes`, `*.cycles`, `*.lp`, or `*.mst` since these problems were not solved to optimality.
-The only claim is that computing the minimum feedback edge set of these graphs with the proposed method takes longer than the median execution time for the corresponding group.
+The only claim is that computing the minimum feedback edge set of these graphs with the proposed method takes longer than the median execution time for the corresponding group of graphs.

 The graphs used for benchmarking are given in the following files.